-The individual or organisation controlling personal data that decides the purpose of processing personal information, including what information will be processed and how it will be obtained.
+Data Controller The individual or organisation controlling personal data that decides the purpose of processing personal information, including what information will be processed and how it will be obtained.

-organisation that processes personal information whilst undertaking a business activity or contracted service on behalf of the Data Controller.
+Data Processor An individual (other than an employee of the Data Controller) or organisation that processes personal information whilst undertaking a business activity or contracted service on behalf of the Data Controller.